steveseguin/StageTEN-Guides/README.md

 ### Promo code

 While it may not be available forever, currently there is a 20% off coupon code for Stage TEN.
 It is: VDONINJA

+There's no commission in it for me if you use this discount code, however using it does help shape the upcoming features being added to Stage TEN.

 ## Support